JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 While lower Reaction Movement Speed characters are deciding what to do, high Reaction Movement Speed characters are already in motion.
 This can allow them to disengage from opponents, slip behind a door before it closes, avoid an Area Of Effect they are about to be caught in, close the distance to an opponent, ect...

-For each Reaction Movement Speed Option, for the specified Skill, gain the correspounding amount multiplied by the amount of Dice in the Skill's dice pool.
+For each Reaction Movement Speed Option, for the specified Skill, gain the corresponding amount multiplied by the amount of Dice in the Skill's dice pool.

 Reaction Movement Speed = (Reaction Movement Speed Base) + ( (Amount From Governing Skill Dice) * (Reaction Movement Speed Per Skill Dice) )

-### Reflex Speed

-RFX speed can be used to resolve circumstances when it is unclear which opponent moved first or closed some distance.
-RFX Speed is used first on a character's turn, with lower RFX characters considered to have not moved/acted yet.
+Reaction Movement Speed can be used to resolve circumstances when it is unclear which character moved first or closed some distance.
+Reaction Movement Speed is used first on a character's turn, with lower Reaction Movement Speed characters considered to have not moved/acted yet.
 This rule takes inspiration from the gun vs knife debate at close distances, where it is argued that within a certain distance, a quick knife wielder might be able to close the distance before the shooter could get accurate shots on target.
 The ensuing ranged versus melee combat rolls would be disadvantageous for the ranged combatant as they are in melee reach.

+### Reflex Speed

 #### Example 1

 A rogue with a dagger is trying to close the distance on an archer who is 10 feet away.
 The rogue has a 1 in RFX and the archer has a 0 in RFX.
 The archer declares he is going to shoot the rogue with his bow as he uses his movement speed to stay out of range of the knife.
 The rogue declares he is going to close the distance, attack with the knife, and stay on the archer, which will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.
-Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the archer can lose the arrow, closing the distance.
+Since the Rogue has a higher reflex, he can move 10 feet with his Reaction Movement Speed before the archer can lose the arrow, closing the distance.
 Now they will make combat rolls versus one another, with the archer being at a clear disadvantage.

 The archer, now likely wounded from the rogue knife, tries to use the rest of his movement speed to stay away from the rogue's knife range.
 However, the gap between the rogue and the archer is 0 feet as the rogue stays on the archer, assuming he has the same or greater remaining movement speed as the archer, ready to stab him again next round.

 #### Example 2

 A rogue with a dagger is trying to close the distance on an archer who is 15 feet away.
 The rogue has a 1 in RFX and the archer has a 0 in RFX.
 The archer declares he is going to shoot the rogue with his bow as he uses his movement speed to stay out of range of the knife.
 The rogue declares he is going to close the distance and stab the archer, which will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.
-Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the archer can lose the arrow, not entirely able to close the gap.
+Since the Rogue has a higher reflex, he can move 10 feet with his Reaction Movement Speed before the archer can lose the arrow, not entirely able to close the gap.
 With 5 feet between the rogue and the archer, the arrow is shot.
 The Rogue must now try and dodge the arrow, before he can attack, possibly proving fatal.

 The archer is then able to flee backward, keeping the 5 feet of distance between him and the rogue, never getting stabbed, assuming he has the same or greater remaining movement speed as the rogue.